Alphabet Histories

 The lecture was followed by a Question and Answer session.

-After the question and answer period, President Millstein thanked the speaker and presented him with a PSW rosette, a signed copy of the announcement of his talk, and a signed copy of Volume 17 of the PSW Bulletin.
-He then announced speakers of up-coming lectures and made a number of housekeeping announcements.
-He adjourned the 2,512th meeting of the society at 9:57 pm ET.
+After the question and answer period, President Millstein thanked the speaker and presented her with a PSW rosette, a signed copy of the announcement of her talk, and a signed copy of Volume 17 of the PSW Bulletin.
+He then announced speakers of up-coming lectures, and made a number of housekeeping announcements.
+He adjourned the 2,511th meeting of the society at 10:00 pm ET.

 Respectfully submitted, Scott Mathews: Recording Secretary